gklyne/annalist/documents/introduction.md

 Many of the above problems may be faced in smaller ways by anyone who uses a computer to store data.

 Personal information, TODO lists, accounting records, object catalogues, and photo galleries are just a few examples of applications that combine structured annotations with other information.
-Current tools (of which I am aware) that can be used for creatinmg these kinds of datasets (a) require some non-trivial level of technical expertise to use, (b) tend to require a data model to be defined in advance, when often one wants to allow details to be addedc into the structure as they are encountered, and (c) don't really lend themselves to collaborative work or sharing and cross-linking with public datasets.
+Current tools (of which I am aware) that can be used for creatinmg these kinds of datasets (a) require some non-trivial level of technical expertise to use, (b) tend to require a data model to be defined in advance, when often one wants to allow details to be added into the structure as they are encountered, and (c) don't really lend themselves to collaborative work or sharing and cross-linking with public datasets.

 ## Primary goals